Mayo county football team: 2010–present: Six championship finals and relegation

+2nd resume of London in 2026

+Due to the impact of the COVID-19 pandemic on Gaelic games, Mayo's 2021 Connacht SFC game in London was not permitted to occur for the second time in its history, after the UK's 2001 foot-in-mouth outbreak caused to fixture to be postponed.First trip to London since 1996 Connacht SFC took place in 2006 Connacht SFC and first trip there since 2016 Connacht SFC will take place in 2026 Connacht SFC.

+A Connacht council meeting on Mayo going to England to face London at Ruislip in the 2026 Connacht football championship was held on 9 September 2025 that the fixture is now confirmed.

 Curse

 Since the 1990s, a sports curse story had circulated that Mayo would not win another All-Ireland until all members of the 1951 team had died.
 The supposed cause was that the 1951 champions, returning through Foxford in a coach or lorry, passed a funeral cortège without respectfully suspending their boisterous celebrations, and were cursed by either the priest, the bereaved spouse, or a Traveller.
 Folklorist Arlene Crampsie, who conducted interviews in Mayo for the 2008–2012 GAA Oral History Project, found that participants had no interest in the story and regarded it as "recently contrived nonsense" spread by the media in the wake of multiple recent near-misses.
 In a 2016 TG4 documentary, the two surviving 1951 players, Paddy Prendergast and Pádraig Carney dismissed the story.
 Carney died on 9 June 2019 — leaving Prendergast as the last surviving player from the 1951 team.
 Prendergast died on 26 September 2021.

-According to The Guardian, the curse may be a myth.